NivenT/academic_website/_advice/postdoc.md

 # Other Application Materials

 The rest of your application will usually consist of some subset of a teaching and/or diversity statement, a cover letter, a CV, and a description/extended abstract of your dissertation.
-I suppose it is on you to figure out what goes in this last one, and CVs are common enough that I imagine you have a decent idea of what to put in one (if not, there are numerous examples of various mathematicians' websites), so I will just say a few words about the other two [^12].
+I suppose it is on you to figure out what goes in this last one, and CVs are common enough that I imagine you have a decent idea of what to put in one (if not, there are numerous examples on various mathematicians' websites), so I will just say a few words about the other two [^12].

 ## Teaching/Diversity Statements